 Many print-on-demand businesses focus on serving a specific niche or, better yet, a shared identity.
 What are people passionate about and proud to share?
 What about yourself?

 From pet owners to vegans to gamers, there are plenty of passionate communities you can create products for.
-If you have design skills, then you can create your own designs.
+If you have the skills, you can create your own designs.
 But if not, you can always hire the talent you need.

 Services are even simpler than products to start selling at home, but the challenge is allocating your limited time.
 “Time is money” is never truer than when you’re running a service-based business.

-Creative professionals, like designers or marketers, might freelance or consult with other companies, juggling multiple clients, often remotely from their own home office with the occasional travel.
+Creative professionals, like designers or marketers, might freelance or consult with other companies, juggling multiple clients, often remotely from their own home office with occasional travel.
 Others might operate based on appointments and bookings to offer their services to individuals directly.